Clay-foundation/model/README.md

 docker run --rm -it -v $(pwd):/model -p 8888:8888 -e ENV_NAME=claymodel --platform linux/amd64 claymodel:latest {custom command}
 ```

 For example, the `bash` command can be used to access an interactive bash session within the running docker container, with the `micromamba` environment already activated:
-(with docker-compose)
-For example, the `bash` command can be used to access an interactive bash session within the running docker container, with the `micromamba` environment already activated:
 ```bash
 # with docker-compose